 Skip to content

-Scenario 3 — Parent → Child: Trip Planner & Currency Converter
+Scenario 3 — Parent → Child: Consent-Gated Fan-Out

 Prerequisite: Anatomy of an Agent.
-This scenario builds on both earlier ones — the parent does a job and exits (Scenario 1), the child is a long-lived A2A server (Scenario 2 lifecycle).
+This scenario builds on both earlier ones — the parent does a job and exits (Scenario 1), each child is a long-lived A2A server (Scenario 2 lifecycle).

 The personalities